emu-russia/breaks/BreakingNESWiki_DeepL/PPU/pal.md

 Found differences from NTSC PPU:

 - Significantly different EVEN/ODD circuitry (located to the right of the V PLA).
-The signal to the sprite logic (`EvenOddOut`) is not yet clear from this circuit
+The `EvenOddOut` signal goes into sprite logic instead of controlling the H/V counters.
 - Slightly different logic for clearing H/V counters
 - Bit V0 for the phase generator comes out of the VCounter (see VideoOut schematic)
-- BLACK and PICTURE signals are processed in a special way for PAL (with slight differences)
+- BLACK and /PICTURE signals are processed in a special way for PAL (with slight differences)
 - H/V Decoders are also different

 All other parts (Horizontal and vertical FSM logic, register selection circuit, H/V counters) are the same as NTSC PPU.